reimagined/resolve/docs/api/client/resolve-redux.md

 ### useReduxViewModelSelector

-Creates a hook to access a view model's local state.
-This hook queries the View Model's current state on the client and does not send any requests to the server.
+Creates a hook used to access a View Model's state.
+This hook queries the View Model's state on the client and does not send any requests to the server.

 ```js
 const { connect, dispose, selector: thisList } = useReduxViewModel(